 Promoting Healthy Behaviors to Prevent Obesity and Unhealthy Weight Control in Our Youth

 The rates of obesity in America’s children and youth have tripled in the last quarter century.
-Approximately 20 percent of our youth are now overweight with obesity rates in preschool age children increasing at alarming speed.
+Approximately 18 percent of our youth are now overweight, with obesity rates in preschool-age children increasing at an alarming speed.
 Certain racial and ethnic minority groups are disproportionately affected, especially those from lower income households.
 Low-income minority children have a greater risk of being overweight or obese, eating fewer fruits and vegetables and engaging less in physically active lifestyles.

 The causes of obesity are complex: